silventesa/Power-BI/README.md

 ## What is this?

-A data report about the flow of orderings across day times in the online food ordering service **Food On The Go (FOTG)**
+A data report about the flow of orderings across day times in the online food ordering service **Food On The Go (FOTG)**.

 ## Where does it come from?